rinokadijk/vault-cockroach/docs/index.md

 **Use an existing CA** if your company already has one.
 Digital certificates are signed with a private key.
 When using an existing CA, the third party or system is responsible for safely storing the private key to issue the digital certificates.
 When you want a new client to access the CockroachDB cluster, you should create a certificate with the correct properties and send a Certificate Signing Request (CSR) to the existing CA. The existing CA should respond with a digitally signed client certificate that can be used for authentication.

-## Where HashiCorp Vault comes in
+## HashiCorp Vault

 Issuing and rotating digital certificates can be a painful proces.
 This might lead to long-lived certificates to postpone the pain of renewing or rotating them.
-Some developers will tell you "if it hurts, do it more often" (https://www.martinfowler.com/bliki/FrequencyReducesDifficulty.html).
+Some developers will tell you ["if it hurts, do it more often"](https://www.martinfowler.com/bliki/FrequencyReducesDifficulty.html).
 I consider this to also be true for issuing digital certificates.
 Vault allows you to automate a lot of the procedures around issuing, renewing and revoking digital certificates.
 This has the added benefit that you can respond quickly in the case of an emergency or when a certificate expires.
 Short-lived, single-purpose secrets generally reduce the attack surface of your infrastructure.

 Vault can handle different types of secrets like passwords, SSH keys, database credentials and certificates.
 It simplifies a lot of the operational burden when it comes to issuing, rotating and retrieving secrets.
 In the CockroachDB use-case both an SQL client and a database node can have multiple certificates.
 Certificates expire and in some cases they need to be revoked.
 Vault keeps a database of all the certificates it has issued.
 You can can use this database to batch operations like revoking specific certificates.
 The tool also provides an audit log to track abuse and detect anomaly patterns.

-The PKI secrets engine can integrate with your existing CA. It can also act as an intermediate CA. This allows you to delegate the issuing, revocation (https://github.com/cockroachdb/cockroach/issues/29641), rotation and expiration of the database credentials to Vault.
+The PKI secrets engine can integrate with your existing CA. It can also act as an intermediate CA. This allows you to delegate the issuing, [revocation](https://github.com/cockroachdb/cockroach/issues/29641), rotation and expiration of the database credentials to Vault.
 The tool integrates with existing authentication and authorization protocols, which allows you to mix and match.
 For example, you could use LDAP authentication to grant a database client access to a database.
 It provides a standardised API to support short-lived secrets.
 The following steps will show you how to generate the certificates for CockroachDB database nodes.

 ## Demo time